ziyan-li-code/optimal-learn-order/README.md

 Codes for the continual learning project with optimal order model

+## Repository
+The `examples` directory contains experiment examples with detailed instructions in the respective `README.md` file. \
+The `linear_model` directory contains codes for linear perturbation theory.

 ## Explanations for Modules

-This repository contains several modules designed for machine learning tasks.
+This repository contains several modules designed for machine learning experiments.
 Below is an explanation of each module and its purpose:

 ### `continual_model.py`
 This module provides tools for model training, including implementations for **continual learning**.
 It supports tasks such as incremental learning with multiple datasets.